 Consider your smartphone.
 With so much competition out there, why did you choose the one you’re holding in your hand?
 Brand loyalty?
 Physical attributes?
 Performance and quality?
-Now ask why do your customers choose your product?
+Reputation?
+Now ask: why do your customers choose your product?

 I’m sure you could buy some nice sparkly earrings at George at ASDA, but can you buy Goldsmiths brand earrings there too?
-No you can’t.
 Although Goldsmiths earrings could sell very well in your local ASDA, this kind of exclusivity defines the Goldsmiths brand and the perception of value as well.